 Snowflake (NYSE: SNOW) is a company that deals with all that data that companies need and want, but that is too large and complex for them to analyze thoroughly on their own.
 Snowflake provides the tools needed to gain deeper insights from company data.

-Founded in 2012, Snowflake has made a name for itself in the world of cloud computing, but its recent earnings report threw up a few concerns.
+Founded in 2012, Snowflake has made a name for itself in the world of cloud computing, but its financials have thrown up a few concerns.
 Thus, we wondered if Snowflake is a good long-term investment right now.

 Less than a decade old, and this company has become invaluable in the data and cloud computing market.
 Indeed many companies, including cloud giants such as Amazon, Google, and Microsoft, have enlisted Snowflake's software to help their own services thrive.
 The reason being that for certain key areas, Snowflake just has better software to handle the massive amounts of data.

 Indeed, around 30% of the Fortune 500 companies use Snowflake's cloud software.
 Pfizer, for example, is currently using its services to analyze and predict sales and deliveries of its COVID vaccine.

 This company has been so popular that when it went public in September 2020, it was the biggest IPO ever for a software company; raising $3.4 billion.
 Since then it has gone from strength to strength.
 In fact, its most recent earnings report found that its product revenue was up 103% year over year (YoY) coming in at $254.6 million, whilst its remaining performance obligations were at $1.5 billion.
 This means that its guidance for the fiscal year 2022 of $1 million in product revenue should be exceeded.

 In total, Snowflake has 4,990 customers, with 116 of those bringing in 12-month product revenue of more than $1 million each.
 With a strong bull case, Snowflake is demonstrating its potential to grow as a company and present a great long-term investment.